Commandos-One/Note9-Zeus-Oreo8.1/index.md

 - Optimized CPU for big.LITTLE cores flags & executions
 - Removed all kinds of logging , debugging, tracing,etc... for smooth operation
 - GPU OC up to 775Mhz while taking consideration on voltage..
 [Customized Voltage] (Might be unstable if G3D ----ASV value under 4!!]
 (You Have Been Warned]
+- GPU decreased minimum frequency for more battery life
 - OC CPU Big to 2.9Ghz and Small to 2Ghz
 - Customized CPU Buses to reflect real world usage and to decrease power consumption
 - Customized CPU freq scaling for more battery life and decreased power consumption